Uncertain future: The Thailand ICO markets 2020/2021

 Initial Coin Offerings – where do we stand now

 Scams of the past: International scam structures ruined the reputation of free and unregulated ICO offers.
 After US$ 30 billion had been invested and mainly lost, there is no more stupid money available for crazy projects.
+The reputation loss of this finance scheme killed effectively the global ICO market.
 As a consequence, Thailand introduced in 2018 a regulatory framework for initial coin offerings.

 Seven steps to getting the ICO done in Thailand

 This post describes the seven essential elements to get the ICO successfully licensed and in which areas PUGNATORIUS Ltd. can assist and support.